 This course introduces the students to the functioning of derivatives markets and the pricing of derivatives contracts.
 The pricing of contingent claims such as forwards, futures, swaps, and options will be covered in detail.
 The course also examines how financial institutions use derivatives contracts to hedge risk.
 Business majors only.
-Prerequisites: FINA 210.
+Prerequisites: FINA 210 or FINA 211.